 1. VirtualPlant (VP) Users.
 VirtualPlant was specifically designed to enable plant biologists with no computer expertise to analyze their own data - enabling valuable insights from a plant biologist perspective.
 This user base includes researchers from academe and industry.
 VirtualPlant keeps track of “function calls” and “user activity” to better understand which features are most useful to our user base.
 From these statistics we can also determine how many users are actively using VirtualPlant.
 As of July 2012, there are 1,033 registered VirtualPlant accounts.
 In Fig. X, we present VP user demographics as revealed by the registered email addresses.
 Among the geographically discernible domains, the largest group of users are from .edu domain, which generally represents accounts from users based in the US academia.
 Following the US (.com and .edu), uk (United Kingdom), fr (France), de (Germany), cl (Chile), and au (Australia) are the most frequent users.
 Registration is not mandatory to access VirtualPlant tools, and 44% of function calls are made by anonymous users.
 However only registered users can save their data in their “Gene Cart” and analyze their experiments.
 For this reason, registered email addresses represent the more active, recurrent VirtualPlant users.
 The .com domain, in addition to personal accounts of unknown users, includes accounts from companies such as Monsanto and Syngenta (data not shown to preserve privacy).
 Within the United States, researchers from numerous prestigious universities currently use VirtualPlant (Fig. X).
 In addition to the host institution, New York University, the largest numbers of VP users in academe are from University of California at Davis, Stanford University, Duke University, Iowa State University, and other first-rate universities.

-Tesitmonials from several of VirtualPlant high-end users include: Mary Wildermuth (UC Berkeley) writes: “My laboratory and I are active and regular users of VirtualPlant, with many periods where we use it daily.
-Its ease of use, inclusion of appropriate statistics in analyses, functionality, and versatility are exceptional and often unique.
-I have come to depend on VirtualPlant and its importance to my laboratory's research is evidenced by its use in 4 published papers [6-9] and two papers under review.”
+Testimonials from several of VirtualPlant high-end users include: [Dennis took away Mary.
+We already use her above.]
 Sibohan Brady (UC Davis) writes: “I work on gene regulatory networks in plants, and have published several recent papers that comprise the mapping and analysis of these networks [5,13].
 Positive aspects of Virtual Plant and its tools for Arabidopsis research include the ability to work with lists of genes, to perform functional and network analysis between multiple gene lists, to normalize different .CEL files from the GEO database, and to save your lists of genes in GeneCart in your profile for later use.
 In the process of submitting these manuscripts, a requirement for Molecular Systems Biology was to have all protein- DNA interactions hosted in a public database for free download.
 None of the standard interaction databases would accept our interactions since they were in yeast one hybrid or genetic interaction format.
 Instead, Virtual Plant was one of two plant-based websites that accepted this data.
 It was very easy to work with their administrator to have our data uploaded in the multinetwork, and I am very grateful that they provide this resource in addition to many other fantastic tools that my lab uses regularly.”